reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

 |https://www.mydomain.com/mypage1.html|Cross Origin|same host and port but different scheme|
 |http://pg.mydomain.com/mypage1.html|Cross Origin|different host|

-If the origins corresponding to the URLs are same, we can run JavaScripts in `mypage.html` which will can fetch contents from `mypage1.html`.
+If the origins corresponding to the URLs are same, we can run JavaScripts in `mypage.html` which can fetch contents from `mypage1.html`.

 In contrast, for cross-origin URLs, JavaScripts running in `mypage.html` will be prevented from fetching contents from `mypage1.html` without a CORS policy configured correctly.

 ## How Browsers Implement CORS Policy

-When a web page sends a request to a server, the browser detects whether the request is to a server from the same origin or different origin.
-The browser applies the CORS policy, if the web page sending the request is not in the same origin as the server.
+When a web page sends a request to a server, the browser detects whether the request is to a server from the same origin or a different origin.
+The browser applies the CORS policy if the web page sending the request is not in the same origin as the server.

 The browser does this by exchanging a set of CORS headers with the server.
 Based on the header values returned from the server, the browser provides access to the server response or blocks the access by throwing a CORS error.